Dating today just ain’t what it used to be!

 Blast from the past: the nuclear bomb desk

-I will never forget my old wooden desk in grade school and the drills we held in order to protect us from a nuclear blast.
 The nuns from St. Ludwig’s Catholic School ordered us to get out of our seats and to curl up beneath the desks where we practiced the silence of Benedictine monks.
-Someone had pulled down the shades over the wide windows of the second-floor room and we sat for long minutes that felt like hours.
+Someone had pulled down the shades over the wide windows of the second-floor room, and we sat for long minutes that felt like hours.
 Continue reading

 Standing up for (and with) the News Media

-While editorials from dozens of newspapers throughout the country are expected to be offered about the attacks on the First Amendment on August 16, I figured I’d get my two-cents worth in as a former news reporter.
+While editorials from dozens of newspapers throughout the country are expected to be offered about the attacks on the First Amendment on August 16, I figured I’d get my two cents worth in as a former news reporter.
 Continue reading

 Guidance from Above seen from a distance

 Are there moments in our life when we can see God’s fingerprints or the Will of the Universe directing us along our path?
-I’m talking about seeing such a Divine event as it is occurring or upon hindsight years later.
+I’m talking about seeing such a Divine Event as it is occurring or upon hindsight years later.

 That’s the question raised by a group of my friends at the Spiritual Sharing Circle that meets once a month at the Center for Contemporary Mysticism in the Chestnut Hill section of Philadelphia.
 Continue reading

-The printer’s life for Ben Franklin and me!
+The ‘printer’s life’ for Ben Franklin and me!

-“Here lies Ben Franklin — a printer” is the message gracefully displayed at the gravesite of my favorite Founding Father in the City of Philadelphia.
-He was ambassador to both England and France as well as a signer of the Declaration of Independence and contributor to the US Constitution.
-He was also an inventor, a philosopher and creator of the first library, the first zoo and the first fire company in the New World.
-Continue reading
+That is the message gracefully displayed at the gravesite of my favorite Founding Father in the City of Philadelphia.
+He was an ambassador to both England and France, as well as a signer of the Declaration of Independence and contributor to the US Constitution.
+He was also an inventor, a philosopher, and the creator of the first library, the first zoo, and the first fire company in the New World.

 Name that Tune; Five of my Favorite Ones